-- A. Fall 2022 Senators for Adjunct Faculty Special Election: Allbee & Johnson - 1.
-As reported by Carlynne Allbee: - "Carlynne Allbee expressed disappointment that the election for the Adjunct Representatives was overlooked last year since we are official members of the Senate." - 2.
-This is the second fall 2022 Academic Senate meeting and the Senators for Adjunct Faculty Special Election is not complete. - a.
-Carlynne Allbee and Geoff Johnson were present for the September 12, 2022 Academic Senate meeting and both are present for today's meeting. - Carlynne and Geoff have not been able to vote on behalf of Adjunct Faculty and be part of the shared governance process during the first two (2) fall 2022 meetings, which disenfranchises Mesa College Adjunct Faculty. - 3.
-As reported by Geoff Johnson: - "My comment was to simply express disappointment regarding the fact that, as a result of this process, that adjunct faculty are without representation, and that this cannot be allowed to happen again." - 4.
+A. Fall 2022 Senators for Adjunct Faculty Special Election: Allbee & Johnson

+- 1. This is the second fall 2022 Academic Senate meeting and the Senators for Adjunct Faculty Special Election is not complete. - a.
+Carlynne Allbee and Geoff Johnson were present for the September 12, 2022 Academic Senate meeting and both are present for today's meeting. - Carlynne and Geoff have not been able to vote on behalf of Adjunct Faculty and be part of the shared governance process during the first two (2) fall 2022 meetings, which disenfranchises Mesa College Adjunct Faculty. - Comment from Geoff Johnson:

+"My comment was to simply express disappointment regarding the fact that, as a result of this process, that adjunct faculty are without representation, and that this cannot be allowed to happen again."

+b.
 President John Crocitti reminded the Senators that the immediate past Elections Committee Chair and sole member of the Elections Committee retired and the Academic Senate and Senate Exec Committee did not receive notification.